Lubi Industries partners with Telugu Titans for Pro Kabaddi League Season 11 - www.lokmattimes.com

 Lubi Industries partners with Telugu Titans for Pro Kabaddi League Season 11

-Ahmedabad (Gujarat) [India] October 17: Lubi Industries LLP, one of India's leading manufacturers of pumps and motors, has partnered ...
+Ahmedabad (Gujarat) [India] October 24: Lubi Industries LLP, one of India's leading manufacturers of pumps and motors, has partnered with ...

 The partnership provides Lubi Industries with an opportunity to connect with the passionate fanbase of the Telugu Titans and the PKL, while the Titans will benefit from enhanced brand visibility, particularly in their core markets across Andhra Pradesh and Telangana.
 The PKL enjoys significant viewership in both rural and urban regions, and with Lubi's strong presence in the domestic and agricultural pump sector, this collaboration aligns well with its expansive market reach.